kasperallais/class/htb/network-traffic-analysis/network-traffic-analysis.md

 - In essence, BPF is a technology that enables a raw interface to read and write from the Data-Link layer
 - With all this in mind, we care for BPF because of the filtering and decoding abilities it provides us
-- We will be utilizing BPF syntax through the module, so a basic understanding of how a BPF filter is set up can be helpful
+- We will be utilizing BPF syntax through the module, so a basic understanding of how a BPF filter is set up can be helpful Performing Network Traffic Analysis
+- Performing analysis can be as simple as watching live traffic roll in our console or as complex as capturing data with a tap, sending it back to a SIEM for ingestion, and analyzing the pcap data and alerts related to common tactics and techniques
+- At a minimum, to listen passively, we need to be connected to the network segment we wish to listen on
+- This is especially true in a switched environment where VLANS and switch ports will not forward traffic outside their broadcast domain
+- With that in mind, if we wish to capture traffic from a specific VLAN, our capture device should be connected to the same network
+- Devices like network taps, switch or router configurations like span ports, and port mirroring can allow us to get a copy of all traffic traversing a specific link, regardless of what network segment or destination it belongs to
+NTA Workflow
+- Traffic Analysis is not an exact science.
+NTA can be a very dynamic process and is not a direct loop
+- It is greatly influence by what we are looking for and where we have visibility into our network
+- Perming traffic analysis can be distilled down to a few basic tenants
+    - Ingest traffic - Once we have decided our placement, begin capturing traffic.
+Utilize capture filters if we already have an idea of what we are looking for
+    - Reduce Noise by Filtering - Capturing traffic of a link, especially one in a production environment, can be extremely noisy.
+Once we complete the initial capture, an attempt to filter out unnecessary traffic from our view can make analysis easier
+    - Analyze and Explore - Now is the time to start carving out data pertinent to the issue we are chasing down.
+Look at specific hosts, protocols, even things as specific as flags set in the TCP header.
+The following questions will help us:
+        - Is the traffic encrypted or plain text?
+Should it be?
+        - Can we see users attempting to access resources which they should not have access?
+        - Are different hosts talking to each other that typically do not?
+    - Detect and Alert - Are we seeing any errors?
+Is a device not responding that should be?
+Use our analysis to decide if what we see is benign or potentially malicious.
+Other tolls like IDS and IPS can come in handy at this point.
+They can run heuristics and signatures against the traffic to determine if anything within is potentially malicious